openedx/mdrst/mdrst.rst

 Additional Resources
 ********************

-RST also has many more features.
-Check out the official `RST User Documentation`_.
+Both MD and RST have many more features, please follow the README_ to add more examples.
+Also check out the official `RST User Documentation`_.

+.. _README: ./README.rst
 .. _RST User Documentation: http://docutils.sourceforge.net/rst.html